fbpx

 Purpose:

-Brake hardware is used to retain brake parts in certain locations and can also be used to return parts to certain positions when hydraulic pressure is released.
-Certain types of brake hardware are also used to silence disc brakes.
+Brake hardware is used to retain brake parts in specific locations and can also be used to return parts to certain positions when hydraulic pressure is released.
+Certain types of brake hardware can also be used to silence disc brakes.

 Maintenance Tips/Suggestions: